A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Method

 \subsection{Multiple Regression}

 Given the appearance of conditional expectations, it is natural to model them with regression.
 Reconsider the simplest example (Fig. 1a).
 If $U$ is unmeasured, then one may write $Y = A \beta + U$.
 For generality, $A$ may be an $n \times p$ matrix of $n$ observations on $p$ treatment variables, in which case $\beta$ denotes a $p \times 1$ column-vector of parameters.
-Under the assumption that the ``error" $U$ is uncorrelated with $A$, Eq.
-(3) again implies $ATE = \beta$, which can be estimated by the Ordinary Least Square (OLS) estimate
+Under the assumption that the ``error'' $U$ is uncorrelated with $A$, Eq.
+(3) implies $ATE = \beta$, which can be estimated by the Ordinary Least Square (OLS) estimate

-It is useful to point out that although the OLS estimate is often derived by minimizing the sum-of-square of the errors, that criterion is equivalent to the condition $A^T \hat{U} = 0$, where $\hat{U} = Y - A \hat{\beta}$.
+It is useful to point out that although the OLS estimate is often derived by minimizing the sum of squared errors, that criterion is equivalent to the condition $A^T \hat{U} = 0$, where $\hat{U} = Y - A \hat{\beta}$.
 This view of regression, where the estimation criterion is $A^T \hat{U} = 0$, is convenient because it readily leads to the OLS estimate via simple matrix multiplication.
-For example, left-multiplying both sides of $Y = A \hat{\beta} + \hat{U}$ by $A^T$, and citing $A^T \hat{U} = 0$, leads to the OLS estimate in Eq.
+For example, left-multiplying both sides of $Y = A \hat{\beta} + \hat{U}$ by $A^T$, and using $A^T \hat{U} = 0$, leads to the OLS estimate in Eq.
 (4).
 Here, this estimate of ATE will be referred to as the OLS estimate.
+If $A$ were binary, the OLS estimate would be equal to the difference in means used in the sister article.

-In the hypothetical case when the variable $U$ is measured, one may write $E[Y|A, U] = A \beta_a + U \beta_u$, or equivalently, $Y = A \beta_a + U \beta_u + \epsilon$, where $A, Y$ and $U$ are $n \times 1$ column-vectors of $n$ observations (assumed to be standardized, for convenience), and $\epsilon$ denotes the ``error term."
+In the hypothetical case when the variable $U$ is measured, one may write $E[Y|A, U] = A \beta_a + U \beta_u$, or equivalently, $Y = A \beta_a + U \beta_u + \epsilon$, where $A, Y$, and $U$ are $n \times 1$ column-vectors of $n$ observations (assumed to be standardized, for convenience), and $\epsilon$ denotes the ``error term.''
 In this case, Eq.
 (3) implies $ATE = \beta_a$.
 In other words, the conditions that allow for the assessment of causality are sufficient for allowing the regression coefficient to be interpreted as a measure of causal effect. $\beta_a$ is then a measure of ATE after adjusting for the measured confounder.
-Although there exists a closed-form expression for this OLS estimate of ATE, that adjusted estimate (not shown here) will be referred to as the OLS+adj estimate.
+Defining the projection operator $Q = I - U (U^T U)^{-1}U^T$, where $I$ denotes the identity matrix, the adjusted OLS estimate of ATE is given by